hoa1279/Retrieve-NCBI-SRA/README.md

 # Retrieve NCBI SRA
-Different ways to access NCBI SRA data
+There are many ways to downloading raw fastq data from public sequencing data in NCBI SRA.
-## 1. Using Galaxy
+- Using GALAXY
-Follow the steps in Galaxy.html
+- Using sra-toolkit (comman line tool)